tonywu6/mdbookkit/docs/src/rustdoc-link/name-resolution.md

 }
 ```

-Hence item names in your book must be resolvable from your crate entrypoint!

 This process is as if you had typed a name into your source file and used the "Open
-Docs" feature — except it's fully automated.
+Docs" feature — except it is automated.

 <figure id="media-open-docs">
   <img src="media/open-docs.png" alt="the Open Docs option in VS Code">